Saurabh999261/health-insurance-cost-prediction/README.md

 - KNN underperformed (low R² score) due to features not being scaled — distance-based models like KNN are sensitive to differing feature ranges, unlike tree-based or linear models
+- Feature Importance analysis (from Random Forest) confirmed Smoking Status, Age, and BMI as the most influential variables in predicting insurance price

 ## 💡 Skills Demonstrated
 - Data Cleaning and Preprocessing